QResearch Information for Patients

 Q: How is the information given to researchers?

-A: The information is given to researchers, who are approved by the QResearch team based at the University of Nottingham, in the form of tables.
+A: The information is given to researchers, who are approved by the QResearch team, in the form of tables.
 Approved researchers are employed by UK universities and the team always includes at least one medically qualified doctor.
 No personal information (your name, address etc.) can be given to the researchers because QResearch does not have this information.

 Q: Who runs QResearch?

-A: QResearch is managed by the Chief Medical Officer of EMIS Health– the company who supplies your GP with their computers – and a Professor of General Practice at Nottingham University.
+A: QResearch is managed by the Chief Medical Officer of EMIS Health– the company who supplies your GP with their computers – and Julia Hippisley-Cox who is Professor of Clinical Epidemiology and General Practice at the University of Oxford.
 QResearch has an Advisory Board made up of medical professionals and patient representatives.
 The Advisory Board ensures that the system is run ethically and is accountable.

 Q: Does anyone profit financially from the use of my information?